xpouyat/hevcstreaming/live-hevc.md

 | HD 1080p      |  6 mbps      |   50 fps |
 | HD 720p | 2.5 mbps      |    50 fps |
 | 360p | 600 kbps      |    50 fps |

+Audio can be AAC 128 kbps for stereo.

 ## Dynamic Range
 Standard Dynamic Range (SDR) and High Dynamic Range (HDR) can be used.
 However, our testing shows that HDR can be problematic for many devices.
 We recommend starting testing 4K/HEVC streaming with SDR.